 AFUS is a broker/dealer committed to serving the international needs of US Institutional and Private Clients.
-Through the Bank's subsidiaries and network of over 450 branches in Greece, Great Britain, Cyprus, Romania, Bulgaria, Albania, and FYROM, AFUS is able to leverage its regional expertise in Southeastern Europe by providing research, execution, and clearing services on an agency basis for equity and fixed income securities.
-Each AFUS client has direct access to Southeastern European regional markets through AFUS's equity sales force.
-AFUS equity analysts provide research on over sixteen industries and 150 listed companies, including IPO's and private placements.
+Through the Bank's subsidiaries and network of over 450 Branches in Greece, Great Britain, Cyprus, Romania, Bulgaria, Albania, and FYROM, AFUS is able to leverage its regional expertise in South-Eastern Europe by providing research, execution, and clearing services on an agency basis for equity and fixed income securities.
+Each AFUS client has direct access to South-Eastern European regional markets through the company's equity sales force.